thearkxd/dockev/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help:
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+Quick start:

 1. 🍴 Fork the repository
 2. 🌿 Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. 💾 Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. 💾 Commit your changes (`git commit -m 'feat: add some amazing feature'`)
 4. 📤 Push to the branch (`git push origin feature/amazing-feature`)
 5. 🔄 Open a Pull Request